Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

 {}

-Overall, we can obtain the following findings from the results of the numerical experiments: \begin{itemize} \item Algorithm $\delta$-(1) works much better than $\delta$-(0), especially when the outside option share is small and consumer heterogeneity is relatively small \item Anderson acceleration is the best acceleration method \item The spectral and SQUAREM algorithms also work fairly well \end{itemize} Considering these, it is preferable to first consider applying the new algorithm $\delta$-(1) in the standard fixed-point iteration, and then consider combining the Anderson acceleration.
+From the numerical experiments, we can obtain the following findings: \begin{itemize} \item Algorithm $\delta$-(1) significantly outperforms $\delta$-(0), especially when the outside option share is small and consumer heterogeneity is relatively small \item Anderson acceleration is the best acceleration method \item The spectral and SQUAREM algorithms are also fairly effective \end{itemize} Considering these observations, it is preferable to first consider applying the new algorithm $\delta$-(1) in the standard fixed-point iteration, and then consider combining the Anderson acceleration.